 Two streams of thought converge in my personal approach to philosophy and ethics:

 - Gandhian social ethics, which was the interdisciplinary focus of my Master of Arts in Liberal Studies (2014-2019).
-My studies included a critical review of the philosophical underpinnings of the European Enlightenment and (neo)liberal political philosophy utilizing the framework of Jīva Gosvāmī’s Bhedābheda Vedānta philosophy.
+My studies included a critical deconstruction of the philosophical underpinnings of the European Enlightenment and (neo)liberal political philosophy utilizing the framework of Jīva Gosvāmī’s Bhedābheda Vedānta philosophy.
 I concluded with a Gandhian perspective on nonviolent, collaborative social arrangements.

 From these two streams, I derive my primary ethical principle: selfless sacrifice.